Multilingual Website Guide 2026: Complete Implementation Strategy

 - Local backlinks: Build authority in each market separately

-Mistake 1: Auto-Translation Only
+Mistake 1: Auto-translation only

-Google Translate for entire websites = disaster:
+Google Translate for entire websites causes real damage:

 - Grammatical errors damage credibility